NATURAL PATH TO WELLNESS

 Normally, the thyroid gland works together with the hypothalamus and pituitary gland to regulate thyroid hormone levels in the body.
 When thyroid hormone levels in the body are low, your hypothalamus detects this problem and releases thyrotropin-releasing hormones.
 These hormones signal your pituitary gland to release thyroid stimulating hormone (TSH) which travels to your thyroid gland and causes it to produce thyroid hormones (T3 and T4), eventually regulating levels for optimal body function!

 In Hashimoto’s thyroiditis, antibodies released by your immune system against your thyroid disturbs this regulatory mechanism, causing low levels of thyroid hormones and symptoms associated with an underactive thyroid gland.
 Environmental elements and lifestyle factors may trigger the development of Hashimoto’s thyroiditis when you have genetic susceptibility to the disease.
-These factors include stress, sleep disturbances, infections, exposure to chemicals, cigarette smoking, and excessive intake of iodine due to supplementation or dietary intake.1 What are the signs and symptoms of Hashimoto’s thyroiditis?
+These factors include stress, sleep disturbances, infections, exposure to chemicals, cigarette smoking, and excessive intake of iodine due to supplementation or dietary intake.1

 The clinical presentations of patients with Hashimoto’s thyroiditis typically vary depending on the severity of the disease.
 These signs and symptoms may not only affect your physical health, but also your holistic well-being.
 You may have: